Projects

 Past Member Collaborations

-Net metered wind, small hydro, and ultracapacitors.
+Net metered wind, small hydro, and ultracapacitor

 The Palmdale water district’s high energy prices and irritating power outages led them seeking energy alternatives.
 Initially a 950kW wind turbine was installed and commissioned with monthly reports keeping track of the turbine’s performance.
 The success of the wind project and a grant opportunity lead to a project investigating adding a micro hydro plant.
 The plant was installed at the water district’s off take from the California Aqueduct.
 The hydro was combined with the wind turbine, combustion generators and a novel ultracapacitor energy storage system.
 This system gives the pumping station the ability to switch seamlessly on or off grid, manage their peak energy consumption, and manage power quality.
-While at Black & Veatch in 2005 Mr. Meyer and Mr. Pro were integral to the team that worked on this project.
+While at Black & Veatch in 2005 Mr. Meyer was integral to the team that worked on this project.

-Kauai Island Utility Cooperative
+Kauai Island Utility Cooperative: Hawaii, 2005

 KIUC is committing itself to generate at least 50% of its electricity renewably without burning fossil fuels within 15 years.
 Continuing business as usual is something we all now know is unacceptable.
 We must stop depending on oil to generate most of our electricity when its rising price is completely beyond our control and adversely affects our members.
 It is wrong to continue using oil to generate most of our electricity now that we understand this is causing our planet’s climate to change and destroying the environment our children will one day inherit.
 KIUC’s goal is much more ambitious than the previously established goals.
 It requires a paradigm shift that will result in a radical restructuring of the way we do business.